fadhlillah2/order-processing-system/README.md

 cd mini-project-rest-api
 ```

-3. Build and Run your services with Docker (Skip this, if want to running at your local)
+3. Build and Run your services with Docker (Skip this, if want to running at your localhost)

 ```bash
 docker compose up --build